 Andy Davies is a software developer at Reaktor, a software consultancy.
-In his recent talk at Codemotion Rom 2019, he tried to temper some of the hype around Kubernetes, specifically arguing that it wasn't the best fit for every orchestration problem and that it adds a lot of operational complexity to an organization.
+In his talks at Codemotion Rome 2019 and ConfigMgmtCamp 2020, he tried to temper some of the hype around Kubernetes, specifically arguing that it wasn't the best fit for every orchestration problem and that it adds a lot of operational complexity to an organization.

 In fact, Davies suggests that you should almost never try to deploy Kubernetes yourself—get a cloud provider to do it for you.
 "You're reselling Kubernetes as a service" if you try to roll your own setup, he says.
 "It's a waste of your company's money."

 His talk, titled "Nomad: Kubernetes without the Complexity" dives into several demos of an alternative cluster scheduling solution called HashiCorp Nomad.
 Instead of trying to solve all of the things that Kubernetes tries to solve: